 DDS completes the LON at least annually for all persons.
-The assessment process may include interviews with the person and his/her legal representatives.
+The assessment process may include interviews with the individual and their legal representatives.
 The Service Coordinator conducts a review of any critical incidents during the preceding year.
-The completed LON assessment will be reviewed by the person's support team at the time for the initial Individual Support Plan (ISP) meetings and be updated as needed at the time.
+The completed LON assessment will be reviewed by the person's support team at the time for the initial Individual Support Plan meetings and be updated as needed at the time.

 During the planning process, team members discuss possible strategies to mitigate potential risks that have been identified.
 Development of strategies to mitigate risks shall take into account the needs and preferences of the person.
-The approaches utilized to mitigate each specific risk are incorporated into the ISP.
+The approaches utilized to mitigate each specific risk are incorporated into the Plan of Care.

-The emergency back-up plan is a core component of the ISP format and is completed at the time of the planning meeting.
-All enrolled providers of waiver services must possess the capacity to provide the support and services required by the individual in order to ensure the individual's health and safety as determined by the team and detailed in the ISP.
+The emergency back-up plan is a core component of the ISP/Plan of Care format and is completed at the time of the planning meeting.
+All enrolled providers of waiver services must possess the capacity to provide the support and services required by the individual in order to ensure the individual's health and safety as determined by the team and detailed in the ISP/Plan of Care.
 When paid supports are scheduled to be provided by an enrolled provider of waiver services, that provider is responsible for providing all necessary staff to fulfill the health and safety needs of the person, including times when scheduled direct support staff are absent, unavailable, or unable to work for any reason.

 The identified enrolled provider of waiver services cannot use the person's informal support system as a means of meeting the person's back-up plan unless the person, with assistance from their team, has agreed to do so.
-This agreement must be documented in the ISP.
+This agreement must be documented in the Plan of Care.

-The Service coordinator assists the person and the team members in identifying individuals who are willing and able a back-up system during times when paid supports are not scheduled in the person's ISP.
+The Service coordinator assists the person and the team members in identifying individuals who are willing and able a back-up system during times when paid supports are not scheduled in the individual's Plan of Care.

-Back-up plans are updated no less than annually through the ISP process to assure information is kept current and applicable to the person's needs at all times.
+Back-up plans are updated no less than annually through the ISP/Plan of Care process to assure information is kept current and applicable to the individual's needs at all times.
 The identified enrolled provider of waiver services must have policies and procedures in place that outline the protocols that the agency has established to assure that back-up direct support staff are readily available, lines of communication and chain-or-command have been established, and procedures are in place for dissemination of the back-up plan information to individuals, their legal representatives, and the Service Coordinator.

 Protocols outline how and when the direct support staff are to be trained in the care and supports needed by the person must also be included.
-This training must occur prior to any direct service worker being solely responsible for the support of the person.
+This training must occur prior to any direct service worker being solely responsible for the support of the individual.